FSPV: Fundamentals of Solar PV Design and Installation

 Prerequisites: Completion of NCCETC’s FSPV course or a comparable fundamentals course or working knowledge of solar PV (i.e. currently working in the solar industry) is highly recommended before registering for this course.

 Course Description: This 5-day advanced photovoltaics course covers advanced topics on design and installation of residential and commercial PV systems and delves into the details of electrical standards and codes.
 The bulk of this weeklong course covers topics relating to the National Electrical Code® (NEC) requirements for PV systems and prepares the participant for proper code compliance, wire sizing, equipment specifications, permit processing, commissioning, and other necessary steps in the design and installation phases of residential and commercial systems.
-Activities in this course include designing a multiple inverter commercial PV system, from choosing equipment to processing forms, and a tour of commercial PV systems.
+Activities in this course include designing a multiple inverter commercial PV system, from choosing equipment to processing forms, and a tours of multiple commercial rooftop PV systems.

 NABCEP PV Certifications: ASPV counts for up to 40 approved advanced credit hours needed to sit for multiple NABCEP Certification Exams.
 Please visit the course listing on NABCEP’s website for complete information.